kkoomen/vim-doge/README.md

 \}
 ```

-- `single_quotes`: Whether or not to use single quotes for the multi-line comments openers and closers
+- `single_quotes`: Whether or not to use single quotes for the multi-line comments openers and closers.

 # Headless mode